A Design Space for Multiscale Visualization: The Design Space

 \section{The Design Space}

 The design space contains 3 independent dimensions, each with between one and four subdimensions, for a total of eight subdimensions.
 Figure~\ref{fig:dimensions} shows an overview of the dimension hierarchy.
 In this section, we describe each dimension in detail (bold), and explain the choices within it (italics) by referring to examples in the corpus.
-We also provide four synthetic illustrations that are simplified and stylized evocations of examples found within the corpus, shown in Figure~\ref{fig:diagram}.
-We designed these illustrations to, together, cover the most complex visual concepts described in the design space's dimensions, enabling us to describe them more clearly.
+We also provide nine representative examples that are simplified and stylized evocations of examples found within the corpus, shown in Figure~\ref{fig:example-superfig}.
+We chose these examples to, together, cover all concepts described in the design space's dimensions, enabling us to describe them more clearly.
 Table~\ref{tab:coded-examples-dimensions} shows all examples and their codes for each dimension.
-See Table~\ref{tab:examples-descriptions} for a description of each example in the corpus.
+The coded design space is additionally available as an interactive website with filters at~\url{marasolen.github.io/multiscale-vis-ds/}.